29 December 2019

 Welcome to a New Year.
 Though it does not feel so different from the old year.

-We can back to Chiang Mai on the morning of 30th December.
+We came back to Chiang Mai on the morning of 30th December.
 The flights from London via Doha were on Qatar Airways – on time and decent flights.
 Just 5hrs 20 minutes from Doha.
 Quick!

 New Year’s Eve was spent on our roof-top.
 Just two of us.
 Nice, sensible, quiet way to see in the new year.